 The Paubox HIPAA Breach Report analyzes protected health information (PHI) breaches affecting 500 or more people as reported to the Department of Health & Human Services (HHS) in April 2020.

 - Email breaches ranked first by a big margin with 285,327 people’s protected health information (PHI) being affected.

 - Electronic Medical Record breaches came in second with 74,122 people having their PHI breached.

 - Network Server breaches came in third with 59,467 people having their PHI breached.

 The Most Common

-- Email took the top spot as the most common breach type in April with an astounding 17 reported breaches.
-Email has taken the top spot in this category for 12 of the past 14 months.
+- Email took the top spot again as the most common breach type in this month’s report with 16 reported breaches.

-- Network Server came in second with 11 breaches.
+- Paper/Films came in second with 8 breaches.

 Click here to view the raw data (Google Sheets).

 The Paubox HIPAA Breach Report analyzes breaches that affected 500 or more individuals as reported in the HHS Wall of Shame in April 2020.